finn-04/playlist/README.md

-playing some unlisted videos i like . over and over
+playing some unlisted videos i like . over and over again

 these are notes for me .